fadikatrina/datamadness2/README.md

 ### 4. Did you have to make decisions that affect the analysis?

-We have to find and drop some NaN rows/columns in some dataframes, which limits the input for our analysis - see the importer-and-visualizations notebook for details on our decisions.
+We have to find and drop some NaN rows/columns in some dataframes, which limits the input for our analysis - see the visualizations notebook for details on our decisions.

 ### 5. What are the limitations of your analysis and your conclusions?